-Measure Code: RS-HWE-GWHT-V06-160601
+Measure Code: RS-HWE-GWHT-V07-180101

+Review Deadline: 1/1/2021

 Heat Pump Water Heaters

 Description

 The installation of a heat pump domestic hot water heater in place of a standard electric water heater in a home.
 Savings are presented dependent on the heating system installed in the home due to the impact of the heat pump water heater on the heating loads.